 The Countryside Transformed

-The Countryside Transformed: The Railroad and the Eastern Shore of Virginia, 1870-1935.
-A joint project of the Eastern Shore Public Library and of the Virginia Center for Digital History at the University of Virginia.
+This digital archive is a joint project of the Eastern Shore Public Library and of the Virginia Center for Digital History at the University of Virginia.

-Yearbooks from Accomack and Northampton County up to 1977.
+Yearbooks from Accomack and Northampton County up to 1999.
 Courtesy of the Library of Virginia and Internet Archive, and with thanks to Cape Charles Museum for allowing us to use their scans of Cape Charles yearbooks.

 This project is ongoing.
 Have a yearbook to donate?
 Contact us at firstname.lastname@example.org.

 A study of the socio-economic effects of the Chesapeake Bay Bridge and Tunnel upon the Eastern Shore of Virginia, by Littleton W. Simpson and Patrick A. Rush, published by the Virginia Council of Highway Investigation and Research, June 1965.